trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   2 November 2010, SBS Insight, Fear of Islam
 -   23 May 2011, Online opinion, Osama today, Islam tomorrow: a new chapter of Islamophobia?, Hussein Mohamud and Sahar Ghumkhor
 -   10 November 2011, Online Opinion, Defending multiculturalism, Alice Aslan
--   22 February 2013, Online Opinion, Wilderian far -right an instructive nuisance, Uthman Badar
+-   22 February 2013, Online Opinion, Wilderian far-right an instructive nuisance, Uthman Badar
 -   28 May 2013, Sydney Morning Herald, Critical opinion of Islam ignores the fundamental truths, Mohamad Abdalla
 -   13 August 2013, ABC Q&A, Religion, Faith and Love, Mohamad Abdalla
 -   2013, The Guardian 'Western Sydney deserves to be written about,' Michael Mohammed Ahmed
--   19 March 2014, Overland, Racism and liberal culture: a love story, Faisal Al -Asaad
+-   19 March 2014, Overland, Racism and liberal culture: a love story, Faisal Al-Asaad
 -   11 July 2014, ABC Religion and Ethics Online, 'Hate Islam, Love Muslims?
-Exploring the Ambiguities of Islamophobia', Randa Abdel -Fattah
+Exploring the Ambiguities of Islamophobia', Randa Abdel-Fattah
 -   6 August 2014, The Guardian, Tolerance is bigotry's counterpart in keeping Muslims divided, Mohamad Tabbaa
--   2 September 2014, Overland, Team Australia versus Jihadi dole bludgers, Faisal Al -Asaad
+-   2 September 2014, Overland, Team Australia versus Jihadi dole bludgers, Faisal Al-Asaad
 -   11 September 2014, Stuff, Prime Minister Tony Abbott needs to stick just the facts on Iraq, Irfan Yusuf
 -   12 September 2014, Eureka Street, Picking on Muslims is getting dull, Ruby Hamad
 -   23 September 2014, The Drum, Terrorists aren't models for Islamic piety, Sarah Malik
 -   1 October 2014, ABC Religion and Ethics, "Coercing Confessions: Islamophobia and the Demand for Muslim Loyalty."
 Yassir Morsi
 -   22 October 2014, ABC Religion and Ethics, The Walking Dead: Separating Fiction from Fact in the West's Depiction of Muslims, Yassir Morsi
 -   17 December 2014, Courier Mail, 'We must not allow radicals and extremists to divide us', Mohamad Abdalla
--   1 February 2015, Al Jazeera English, 'Australia's multicultural project', Randa Abdel -Fattah
+-   1 February 2015, Al Jazeera English, 'Australia's multicultural project', Randa Abdel-Fattah
--   24 February 2015, ABC Religion and Ethics Online, Including Muslims Out: Semantics and Strategy in Abbott's National Security Address, Randa Abdel -Fattah
+-   24 February 2015, ABC Religion and Ethics Online, Including Muslims Out: Semantics and Strategy in Abbott's National Security Address, Randa Abdel-Fattah
--   2 March 2015, Al Jazeera English, 'Tony Abbott's anti -Muslim bigotry exposed', Randa Abdel -Fattah
+-   2 March 2015, Al Jazeera English, 'Tony Abbott's anti-Muslim bigotry exposed', Randa Abdel-Fattah
--   3 March 2015, Overland, The Muslim Menace, Faisal Al -Asaad
+-   3 March 2015, Overland, The Muslim Menace, Faisal Al-Asaad
 -   5 March 2015, ABC Religion and Ethics Online, Abbott's Betrayal of Australian Muslims: We are Right to Expect Better, Mohamad Abdalla
 -   9 March 2015, ABC Australian Story, Just Call Jamal
 -   7 April 2015, The Guardian, "'Reclaiming Australia' from Islam is really about reclaiming whiteness",  Yassir Morsi.
--   2 May 2015, Al Jazeera English, 'Is Halal Food funding terrorism?', Randa Abdel -Fattah
+-   2 May 2015, Al Jazeera English, 'Is Halal Food funding terrorism?', Randa Abdel-Fattah
 -   22 April 2015, The Drum, Stop the dog whistling on radicalisation, Minister, Sarah Malik
 -   24 June 2015, The Guardian, Calling Dylann Roof a 'terrorist' doesn't erase the privilege of his race, Yassir Morsi
 -   12 July 2015, ABC Radio, The Issue: What is it like to be a Muslim Australian right now?,